pikaia79/baud/README.md

 # baud.ai

-BAUD is a distributed document-graph database
+BAUD is a document-graph distributed database, i.e., a storage & search system for documents and graphs.

 ## Concepts